Tina Brozman: Legal career

 In 1985, aged 32, Brozman became the youngest bankruptcy lawyer appointed in the Second Circuit.
 During her time on the bench, she issued more than 150 decisions, many of which had a major impact on bankruptcies involving multinational corporations.

 Brozman was a judge on the 1991 bankruptcy case of the British company Maxwell Communication Corp., the former parent of the New York Daily News.
 The work involved significant proceedings between New York and London, and Brozman's cooperation with Lord Hoffman of England's High Court helped define the standard for multinational bankruptcies.

 The United Nations later adopted policies Brozman set out in that case for its model law on cross-border insolvencies.
 The Chapter 15 addition to the U.S. Bankruptcy Code in 2005 also was based on Brozman's work in the Maxwell insolvency.

-At Bingham McCutchen, Ms. Brozman also represented Ultimate Electrics, FiberMark and Footstar in their bankruptcy cases and played a role in the Adelphia Communications and Enron Chapter 11 cases.

 Most recently, Brozman had supervised a team of lawyers who sorted through the multibillion-dollar Refco restructuring case.
 The court-appointed trustee asked Brozman to provide legal counsel because of her experience, and despite having been diagnosed with ovarian cancer, she told him she would devote "every well hour" she had to the case.
 Within 10 weeks, and after working with nearly 30 lawyers from different parties, Brozman and her team had helped the court-appointed trustee settle the case.

 Brozman was named one of the 50 Most Influential Women Lawyers in America by The National Law Journal.
 In May 2007, the UJA-Federation of New York's bankruptcy and reorganization group unanimously selected Brozman as the 2007 recipient of the Professor Lawrence P. King Award for her contributions to the bankruptcy field.
 In July 2016, Law360.com named Brozman one of the five Most Influential Bankruptcy Judges in History.